dfsp-spirit/regfusionr/README.md

 res = mni152_coords_to_fsaverage(mni_ras_coords, surface = "white");
 ```

-See the [unit tests](./test/testthat/) for more usage examples, and use the in-built R help (with `?`) to see more details on all the parameters and return values, e.g. `?regfusionr::mni152_coords_to_fsaverage`.
+See the [unit tests](./tests/testthat/) for more usage examples, and use the in-built R help (with `?`) to see more details on all the parameters and return values, e.g. `?regfusionr::mni152_coords_to_fsaverage`.
+A vignette with additional examples is also available: `vignette("regfusionr")`.

 ## Limitations

-* When projecting volume data to the surface, currently only the 'linear' interpolation method is implemented (which uses trilinear interpolation from the `oce` package).
-This method is suitable for continuous data.
-The 'nearest' method, which is required to project labels or atlases (categorical data represented by integers), is not available yet.
-If you know an R function that does it, please let me know.
+* **Volume-to-surface projection** (`vol_to_fsaverage`): currently only the 'linear' (trilinear) interpolation method is implemented, suitable for continuous data.
+The 'nearest' method, required to project integer labels or atlases, is not available yet in this direction.
+* **Surface-to-volume projection** (`fsaverage_to_vol`): both 'linear' and 'nearest' interpolation are supported.
+* **Coordinate mapping for Colin27 and RF_M3Z**: the MNI152 RF-ANTs combination uses a fast pre-computed vertex index volume.
+All other combinations (Colin27, RF_M3Z) use a .txt-based nearest-vertex fallback that produces correct results but is slower for large numbers of query coordinates.
+* The package data files are ~100 MB, exceeding CRAN's 5 MB limit, so this package is distributed via GitHub and R-universe only.

 ## Installation